If your question is not answered below, email email@example.com.

 It is recommended that students complete the production sequence Filmmaking Studio 1 through Film 5, however a student can complete the certificate in three semesters by taking Digital Editing: Fundamentals in place of Film 5.
 Students may take Digital Editing concurrently with either Film 3 or 4.

 Courses follow The New School's fall, spring, and summer semester calendars.
 Students can register for

 courses in the Film Production curriculum at the start of any semester, in accordance with the required sequence of courses.
 The New School's university and divisional calendars provide information about registration deadlines and holidays observed in the current and upcoming semesters.

 There is no program tuition; students pay by on a course-by-course basis.
-Certificate students pay the noncredit tuition cost per course plus a $60 registration fee per semester.
+Certificate students pay the noncredit tuition cost per course plus an $80 registration fee per semester.
 The total cost of completing the program's course requirements varies and does not take into account the cost of film stock, film processing, and other materials needed for student projects.
 The cost of individual courses ranges and is published along with course descriptions in the New School Continuing Education course bulletin.

 This program is open admission; no application or matriculation is required for registration.
 (International students have separate visa application considerations.
 Please see information below under "Prospective International Students.")
 Committed students at any level of experience are encouraged to participate in this program.

 Your workload and time commitment will depend on how many courses you take during a semester.
 Classes meet once a week, but you should also set aside time outside of class to complete assigned projects.